 Patricia R. Zimmermann is professor of Screen Studies in the Roy H. Park School of Communications at Ithaca College, Ithaca, New York, USA.
 She is also codirector (with Tom Shevory) of the Finger Lakes Environmental Film Festival, a major international festival housed at Ithaca College.
 She has also held endowed chair appointments as the Shaw Foundation Professor of New Media in the School of Communication and Information at Nanyang Technological University in Singapore and the Ida Beam Professor of Cinema and Comparative Literature at the University of Iowa.

-She has published over 200 scholarly research articles and essays on film history and historiography, documentary and experimental film/video/digital arts, new media, amateur film, political economy of media, and digital culture theory in a wide swathe of international journals ranging from Screen, Genders, Journal of Film and Video, Afterimage, Framework, Asian Communications Quarterly, Cinema Journal, Wide Angle, Cultural Studies, DOX, Film History, Socialist Review, Journal of Communications Inquiry, Jump Cut, and The Moving Image and contributed to many anthologies.
+She has published over 200 scholarly research articles and essays on film history and historiography, documentary and experimental film/video/digital arts, new media, amateur film, political economy of media, and digital culture theory in a wide swathe of international journals ranging from Screen, Genders, Journal of Film and Video, Afterimage, Framework, Asian Communications Quarterly, Cinema Journal, Film Quarterlyl, Studies in Documentary Film, Alphaville, Wide Angle, Cultural Studies, DOX, Film History, Socialist Review, Journal of Communications Inquiry, Jump Cut, and The Moving Image and contributed to many anthologies.
 Her blog, Open Spaces, explores openings,closings and thresholds in international public media, especially documentary.